 Modified Societal Perspective

 The modified societal perspective included potential labor benefits for reduced migraine pain in the analysis.
-In Population 1, the ICERs for lasmiditan, rimegepant, and ubrogepant compared with usual care were \$559,700, \$716,200, and \$764,600 per QALY gained, respectively.
-When compared with each other, the cost effectiveness of lasmiditan, rimegepant, and ubrogepant depended entirely on the cost of each agent.
-In Population 2, lasmiditan, rimegepant, and ubrogepant remained dominated by the triptans.
+The ICERs for lasmiditan, rimegepant, and ubrogepant compared with usual care were \$207,800, \$422,900, and \$430,900 per QALY gained, respectively.